AmandaLavinsky/family-income-divergence/README.md

-# U.S. Income Inequality Data from 1967 to 2015
+# U.S. Family Income Divergence Data from 1967 to 2015

 Data from U.S. Census Bureau